Charged with Aggravated Assault in Utah

 Brad R. Anderson

-Brad has secured jury acquittals in high-profile and complex criminal cases across Utah, from serious felonies to federal charges.
+Brad has a proven record in high-stakes criminal defense, securing jury acquittals in complex cases ranging from serious state felonies to federal charges.

 Recently Posted